irom-lab/dppo/README.md

     --config-dir=cfg/furniture/finetune/one_leg_low
 ```

 **Note**: In Gym, Robomimic, and D3IL tasks, we run 40, 50, and 50 parallelized MuJoCo environments on CPU, respectively.
-If you would like to use fewer environments (given limited CPU threads, or GPU memory for rendering), you can, e.g., set `env.n_envs` half and `train.n_steps` double, thus the total number of steps collected in each iteration remains the same.
+If you would like to use fewer environments (given limited CPU threads, or GPU memory for rendering), you can reduce `env.n_envs` and increase `train.n_steps`, so the total number of steps collected in each iteration (n_envs x n_steps) remains roughly the same.
+Try to set `train.n_steps` a multiple of `env.max_episode_steps`, and be aware that we only count episodes finished within an iteration for eval.
 Furniture-Bench tasks run IsaacGym on a single GPU.

 To fine-tune your own pre-trained policy instead, override `base_policy_path` to your own checkpoint, which is saved under `checkpoint/` of the pre-training directory.
 You can set `base_policy_path=<path>` in the command line when launching fine-tuning.